nbonfils/JSD-website/_posts/2025-03-01-jsd-degrowth-workshop.md

 **Nils Bonfils:** Nils is a PhD student in the Department of Computer Science at UofT.
 His research interest lies at the intersection of Computer Science, STS and the Environment.
 His current research is about improving current data about historical flood events in the GTA by leveraging digital newspaper archives, furthermore this project allows him to think about different ways of understanding and representing data about floods.
-Exploring alterities has always been a important aspect of research for him.
+Exploring alterities has always been an important aspect of research for him.

 References